by A.M. Broadous

 garter snakes gibbered in confidence.

-Our tiny backs to this one vinyl memory,
+Our backs to this one vinyl memory,

-for a vanishing point as easily as a sack
+point as easily as a sack

-lunch of honey butter sandwiches.
+lunch of honey-butter sandwiches.

-white-hot lens steadying the time,
+and face the white-hot lens steadying

-the moment that has already passed—
+the time, the moment that has already

-pressed us flatly and beautifully into
+passed, pressed us flatly into an

-an album where we’d walk not run
+album where we’d walk not run

 beside mint leaves and lavender,